fidelfunez/flask-api-project/README.md

 - Implement user role management for admin-level access.
 - Improve error handling and logging.

+## Contributing

+Contributions are welcome!
+If you'd like to contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes and commit (`git commit -m 'Added new feature'`).
+4. Push to the branch (`git push origin feature-branch`).
+5. Open a Pull Request.

+For major changes, please open an issue first to discuss what you'd like to change.

 ## License
 <a name="license"></a>
 This project is licensed under the MIT License - see the LICENSE file for details.